wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/sodom-and-gomorrah.md

 >
 > As you now know, burns caused by an atomic explosion kill those who are too near and make them look like salt statues.

+The group of humans who had been dispersed on Earth, harbored a desire for vengeance against those who tried to destroy them.
+They managed to salvage a few scientific secrets and prepared an expedition to punish their oppressors.
+They warned the peaceful people to leave Sodom and Gomorrah, as they were going to destroy it with an atomic explosion.
+The peaceful people did not realize the implications of an atomic explosion and were in no hurry to leave the town.
+The bomb fell on Sodom and Gomorrah, and the cities were overthrown, and all the inhabitants of the cities were killed.
+Burns caused by the explosion made people look like salt statues, which is what happened to the wife of Lot who looked back during her escape.
+The explosion was also responsible for the formation of the Dead Sea.

 ### See also

 - [Wiki › Tower of Babel]({{< relref "wiki/encyclopedia/tower-of-babel.md" >}})